 In any case, Davout’s reluctance to engage in a slugfest against an entrenched enemy would soon prove entirely justified.
 Stepping off at first light on the 7th, Poniatowski’s attack on Utitza quickly ran into difficult terrain and was delayed for over three hours, by which time Davout’s divisions had gone forward against the Russian line and been badly mauled by a combination of infantry and cavalry counterthrusts.
 In the gathering storm of battle Davout himself was partially stunned when an exploding shell killed his horse beneath him.
 Even so, he managed to stay in the field, pressing his troops forward in support of Ney, whose initial attack succeeded in driving the Russians out of the Fleches.
 By 9:30 Poniatowski had captured Utitza and was engaged in driving the Russians from a formidable line of entrenchments in the woods beyond, while on the opposite end of the line Eugène seized Borodino and was preparing to move against the Great Redoubt.

-Meanwhile Kutusov had begun shifting troops from his right to his left and center, and as he fed them into the fight the Russians proved their legendary stubbornness in defense of entrenched positions.
-Retaking the Fleches, they held them briefly before another French attack drove them out, at which point they regrouped and came on again.
+Meanwhile, Kutusov had begun shifting forces from his right to his left and center.
+Retaking the Fleches, the Russians held them briefly before another French attack drove them out, at which point they regrouped and came on again.
 And so it went throughout the morning hours.
 With Davout barely able to sit a horse, the French effort lacked coordination and neither side was able to do more than run up the enemy’s casualty figures.
 In time, however, the superiority of the French artillery began to tell, and as large numbers of Russian reinforcements continued to crowd onto the unprotected heights at the center of the battlefield the terrors of a style of warfare in which entire formations were obliged to remain in position in the face of concerted shellfire were fully realized.
 (One theory holds that Napoleon’s insistence on a frontal assault was designed to create just such an opportunity for his gunners.)
 As the French cannoneers found their range, shot after shot left gaping holes in the Russian formations, littering the ground with horribly mangled bodies, among them Prince Bagration himself.
 Though Kutusov had begun the battle with as many as a hundred more guns than the enemy, the Russian crews were not nearly as effective and the French positions not as exposed, and thus the terrible slaughter in the Russian ranks went largely unanswered.

 The battle’s climax having arrived, the French were poised to break through the enemy’s reforming line and destroy Kutusov’s army before it could regain its footing.
 Riding forward to Semyonovskaya, Napoleon surveyed the new Russian positions at close range while his advisors urged him to deliver a final, decisive blow.
 At this point, however, he hesitated, reluctant to send in his “last reserve.”
 (In fact, he had on hand some 30,000 troops who had seen little or no action.)
 As a young man he had once counseled, “When you contemplate giving battle, it is a general rule to collect all your strength and to leave none unemployed.
 One battalion sometimes decides the issue of the day.”
 For once, however, he seemed content to ignore his own advice.
 Indeed, he seemed scarcely himself, remaining strangely aloof and giving little real direction to the course of the fighting, a lethargy at least partly attributable to a bad head cold.
 No doubt an awareness of his isolation deep within enemy territory preyed on his thoughts; perhaps fatherhood had made him instinctively more cautious; after more than two months of arduous campaigning, he may simply have been exhausted.
 In any case, he declined to press his advantage, and, returning to Shivardino, allowed the battle to devolve into an artillery duel.

-The Russians held their position until nightfall, then began an orderly retreat upon Moscow.
-Thus, while Napoleon could claim a tactical victory, the opportunity to destroy the Russian army, an opportunity he had been seeking throughout the long campaign, had been lost, and with some justification Kutusov could claim a larger strategic triumph.
+The Russians held their position until nightfall before beginning an orderly retreat upon Moscow.
+Thus, while Napoleon could claim a tactical victory, the opportunity to destroy the Russian army, an opportunity he had been seeking throughout the long campaign, had been lost, and with some justification, Kutusov could claim a larger strategic triumph.
 Though the Russians had suffered an appalling 40,000 casualties, reinforcements and supplies were near at hand, and their army would recover relatively quickly.
-The French, meanwhile, could not easily replace their 30,000 losses (including 43 generals and 110 colonels), and their situation would only grow more precarious with the passage of time.
+The French, meanwhile, could not easily replace their losses of 30,000 (including 43 generals and 110 colonels), and their situation would only grow more precarious with the passage of time.
 Then too, the Russians had but to wait; with each passing week their traditional ally, winter, was drawing nearer.
 Soon, the invaders would feel its awful presence settle over them.